NeuralEnsemble/elephant/doc/contribute.rst

 listed functionality.
 Class and function docstrings should conform to the `NumPy docstring standard <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

-.. note:: We highly recommend exploring our :ref:`style_guide`.
+.. note:: We highly recommend exploring our :doc:`style_guide`.

 Building the documentation